SichengStevenLi/ai-experiments.github.io/Mistral_on_iGPU/part_1.md

 ## Next Step

-Moving forward, I will dive into my hands-on experience with running two versions of Mistral 7B, a LLM, on an iGPU using `IPEX-LLM`.
+Next, I will share my hands-on experience of running two versions of the `Mistral 7B` language model on an iGPU using `IPEX-LLM`.

 Stay tuned for Part 2, where I will share the initial results and analysis for running these models on a local setup, including performance metrics and practical insights.